redux-form/redux-form/docs/api/ActionCreators.md

 > Inserts an item into a field array at the specified index

+### `arrayMove(form:String, field:String, from:Number, to:Number)`

+> Moves an item from one index in the array to another.
+In effect, it performs a remove and an insert, so the item already at the `to` position will be bumped to a higher index, not overwritten.

 ### `arrayPop(form:String, field:String)`

 > Removes an item from the end of a field array